 So what to do if you had a poor diet in pregnancy, or maybe you had a great diet in pregnancy, but you yourself were gifted with a weak and compromised digestion system from your own mother and you passed that on to your baby?

 If your baby is colicky or has any other healthy issues, and you are nursing, it would be great to improve your diet too.
 If you can, get off grains or at least gluten, get off white sugar, get off processed dairy (and even raw for awhile)-all things that feed the bad bugs.
 You will see a huge improvement in your digestion, and thus the quality of your milk and ease for your baby to digest your milk.
 If you and your baby still need more healing, you might want to consider doing a heavy duty-yeast cleanse/gut healing a la the GAPS Diet.

-To get probiotics in your diet, start taking probiotics supplements, and start eating and drinking raw fermented foods.
-I drink about 6 ounces of kombucha each day, and have fermented sauerkraut with each meal and take a daily probiotic supplement.
+To get probiotics in your diet, you can start taking probiotics supplements, and start eating and drinking raw fermented foods.

 You want to change your diet, because what you eat, and the state of your digestion, is what you are giving your baby both in pregnancy and during lactation!
 Your body doesn’t magically pull nutrients out of thin air and it doesn’t magically pull good bacteria out of thin air either.